 Does it cover energy storage?

-You can buy a battery system as part of a solar package and still receive the subsidy; but energy storage doesn’t attract any extra subsidy.
+You can buy a battery system as part of a solar package and still receive the subsidy, but energy storage does not attract any extra STCs.

 Can I install the panels myself to get the full solar credits value?

-Does the solar credit program also apply to wind power?
+Does the STC program also apply to wind power?

-Yes it does – the same guidelines will apply for wind turbine installations –even for micro-hydro systems!
+Yes, the same guidelines will apply for wind turbine installations –even for micro-hydro systems!